marsupialtail/quokka/blog/time.md

-# Making Data Lakes Work for Observability
+# Making Data Lakes Work for Time Series

 I have been working on Quokka for almost two years now.
 It started as a generic query engine, or a Python version of SparkSQL.
 When I started out, I didn't really have a specific application in mind, except maybe publish a paper to further my PhD.
 Having failed at that (repeatedly) , I am happy to announce that I've settled on a calling for Quokka -- making data lakes work for observability.